 Do crocodiles swim in the ocean surrounding Australia?
 The answer to that question isn’t a simple yes.
 Crocodiles aren’t strong swimmers.
-While they are aquatic creature, they are only semi-aquatic.
+While they are aquatic creatures, they are only semi-aquatic.
 This means that they still need access to land as well as water.

-They simply would not be found out in the deeper parts of the ocean.
+They simply would not be found in the deeper parts of the ocean.
 It would be impossible for them to survive.

 While they won’t be found in the middle of the ocean, it is important to note that they can still be found in the ocean.
 To say that they “swim” in the ocean would be a stretch.